Considering taking the Viking Grand European Tour?

-There was an official Welcome Briefing where we were introduced to the officers of the Baldur and given a brief explanation of life onboard for the next 2 weeks.
+There was an official Welcome Briefing where we were introduced to the officers of the Baldur.
+And we were given a brief explanation of life on board for the next 2 weeks.

 Here I am with the officers of the Viking Baldur during our Viking Grand European Tour.

 Day 2: Viking Grand European Tour, Kinderjdijk, Holland

 Every morning there was a variety of ways and places to have breakfast.

 First, there were two coffee stations where you could make your own choice of coffees where pastries and muffins were available.

 You could choose a continental breakfast on the Aquavit Terrace, or a warm buffet breakfast with a wide selection of made-to-order options cooked right there for you in the dining room.

 Made to order hot meals were available every morning in the Viking Baldur’s dining room.